A hand putting plaster on canvas to make textured canvas art.

 Create modern shapes, make your textured canvas look like the moon’s surface, or cover the whole thing with abstract textures.
 Express yourself on your canvas art painting however you want!

-As soon as you are happy with your painting and the textures you have achieved, you must remove any tape (if used).
+As soon as you are happy with your painting and the textures you have achieved, you must remove any tape.
+I prefer to do this as soon as I’m done with my design and the joint compound is still fresh.
 If you wait too long to remove the painter’s tape, you risk pulling up your art when removing the tape.

 With a damp (not wet) cloth, wipe away any bit of the painting or texture that you aren’t happy with.
-This should be just used to clean up small mistakes and changes that you aren’t quite happy with.
+Only try to clean up small mistakes and changes that you aren’t quite happy with or you might mess up your whole project.

 Step 3: Let Your Project Dry